DERaC-IO/DeracioTSS/README.md

 ##### Donations

 This package is open source, but we appreciate donations if you have felt any utility from our code and/or future development plan.
-Your supports help further enhancements/developments, thanks!
+Your donations help further enhancements/developments, thanks!

 | Crypto | Address |
 |:---:|:---:|